Course Offerings

 CAREER VISIONS ACADEMY

 This course will help students to clarify their core values, interests and strengths, and develop a fluid plan for assessing majors and career paths as well as common myth-busting around the links between careers and majors.
-Students will learn how to identify student internships or part-time entry level positions related to potential careers as well as how to network and connect to people in career fields of interest.
+Students will learn how to identify student internships or part-time entry-level positions related to potential careers as well as how to network and connect to people in career fields of interest.

 Cost: $330